smoltis/pizero-clock/README.md

 ## Features
  - Next trains to CBD in the morning
- - Weather updates every 3h
+ - Weather forecast
+ - Tides information at your favourite beach
+ - Moon phase tonight